-Our board of directors has established a nominating and corporate governance committee of the board of directors.
-Ms. Persofsky (Chair) and Mr. Chung serve as members of our nominating and corporate governance committee.
+Prior to the consummation of this offering, we will establish a nominating and corporate governance committee of the board of directors.
+Ms. Persofsky (Chair) and Mr. Chung will serve as members of our nominating and corporate governance committee.
 Ms. Persofsky and Mr. Chung meet the requirements for independence under the listing standards of the NASDAQ and SEC rules and regulations.